Italian language: Lingua franca

-Starting in late medieval times in much of Europe and the Mediterranean, Latin was replaced as the primary commercial language by Italian language variants (especially Tuscan and Venetian).
-These variants were consolidated during the Renaissance with the strength of Italy and the rise of humanism and the arts.
+Starting in late medieval times in much of Europe and the Mediterranean, Latin was replaced as the primary commercial language by languages of Italy, especially Tuscan and Venetian.
+These varieties were consolidated during the Renaissance with the strength of Italy and the rise of humanism and the arts.

-During that period, Italy held artistic sway over the rest of Europe.
-It was the norm for all educated gentlemen to make the Grand Tour, visiting Italy to see its great historical monuments and works of art.
-It thus became expected to learn at least some Italian.
+Italy came to enjoy increasing artistic prestige within Europe.
+A mark of the educated gentlemen was to make the Grand Tour, visiting Italy to see its great historical monuments and works of art.
+It was expected that the visitor would learn at least some Italian, understood as language based on Florentine.
 In England, while the classical languages Latin and Greek were the first to be learned, Italian became the second most common modern language after French, a position it held until the late 18th century when it tended to be replaced by German.
 John Milton, for instance, wrote some of his early poetry in Italian.

 Within the Catholic Church, Italian is known by a large part of the ecclesiastical hierarchy and is used in substitution for Latin in some official documents.

-Italian loanwords continue to be used in most languages in matters of art and music (especially classical music including opera), in the design and fashion industries, in some sports like football and especially in culinary terms.
+Italian loanwords continue to be used in most languages in matters of art and music (especially classical music including opera), in the design and fashion industries, in some sports such as football and especially in culinary terms.